thumblemonks/riot/README.markdown

 Sometimes it's more clear to say "this **should** be that" and sometimes it's better to say "**asserts** this is that".
 I promise you that Riot will get no more redundant than this, but also that besides speed, Riot will aim at being expressive with a minimal amount of syntax.

 The other important thing to note in the examples above is the use of the `topic`.
-Calling `topic` within any assertion will actually return the value of whatever was evaluated and returned from calling setup in the given context.
+Calling `topic` within any assertion will actually return the value of whatever was evaluated and returned from calling the last setup in the given context.
 In the examples above, `User.new` was returned, and is therefor accessible as the `topic`.

 I'm going to use `asserts` for the rest of this introduction, but you should know that you can replace any instance of `asserts` with `should` and nothing would change.